Zacorn6/Zacorn6/README.md

 ## Hi there 👋

+I'm on GitHub to learn how to create my own web apps.
+I love reading books and playing piano.

 <!--
 **Zacorn6/Zacorn6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.